sumitsourav/vending_machine/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-This Project with the idea in mind that the User/Admin would be able to populate the beverages and ingredient with the help of the seed.rb file.
-The seed file has the beverages and ingredients as per the vending machine requirements.
-Also the Assumption is taken that the APIS are only automating the vending process.And the recipe for the beverages are in the recipe.rb class.
+This Project with the idea in mind that the User/Admin would be able to populate any number of beverages along with its required recipe as future proof.
+Also if the beverage is deleted the specific recipe associated with that beverage will also gets deleted.

 - Ruby version
   Requires ruby-2.7.2